-A temperature of 4 degrees Celsius is ideal for keeping your food in your fridge.
-That's because most meats last longest at a temperature of 4 degrees Celsius.
-Most vegetables and fruits that you can keep in your fridge take longer to expire at this temperature too.
-If the fridge temperature is higher, fungi and bacteria can multiply more easily, which means your food will spoil faster.
-If you set the temperature to lower than 4 degrees Celsius, you'll be wasting energy for no reason.
+A temperature of 4°C is ideal for keeping your food in your fridge.
+That's because most meats last longest at a temperature of 4°C. Most vegetables and fruits that you can keep in your fridge also take longer to expire at this temperature.
+If the fridge temperature is higher, fungi and bacteria can multiply more easily, which means your food goes bad faster.
+If you set the temperature lower than 4°C, you'll be wasting energy for no reason.

 Measure the temperature

-If your fridge doesn't feature digital temperature control, it might be hard to set it to 4 degrees Celsius.
-A special fridge thermometer offers a solution in this case.
-You can place or hang it in the fridge to know exactly how many degrees it is.
+If your fridge doesn't feature digital temperature control, it might be hard to set it to 4°C. A special fridge thermometer offers a solution in this case.
+You can place or hang it in the fridge to measure the exact temperature.
 This way, you can easily find out if your fridge has the best temperature to store your groceries.

 Different temperature zones